 Bullying is when a child tries to hurt another child physically or emotionally.
 Kids who bully use their power (like being popular or physically strong) to control or hurt others.
 Bullying usually happens over and over again.

-There's more than one type of bullying.
+There are different kinds of bullying.
 Bullying can be:

 - Physical – like hitting or pushing

-- Verbal – such as name-calling
+- Verbal – like name-calling or teasing

 - Social – like spreading rumors or leaving someone out on purpose